JNSlevin/ITTsGhostwriter/README.md

 Basically as i have written this addon i had a bunch of ideas which i thought would be helpful

+#### Guildroster Column
+Will indicate if a note is saved (green), if a note is not saved yet (grey), if a different note is saved by the addon (orange) and if a note is saved by the addon but not saved in the roster notes.

 #### GuildLinks
 Any of the system messages which include a specific guild will have a link for that guild in them, these links include: